sunnyyy/SoftwareDevVocab/AWS/Compute/ElasticBeanStalk.md

 - you can select the EC2 instance

 ## Customization
-- you can customize an EBS environment using config files
+- you can customize a Beanstalk environment using config files
   - define packages to install
   - create Linux users / groups
   - run shell commands